ivy-net/ivynet-docs/docs/client/clientDocs.md

 # Ivynet Client documentation

-The instruction how to start using Ivynet Client is located in the [Quckstart Guide](./QuickstartGuide.md).
+The instructions on how to start using Ivynet Client are located in the [Quickstart Guide](./QuickstartGuide.md).

 ## Definitions

 - Node:
   - This is currently any AVS that offers a /metrics endpoint a la EigenLayer's metrics documentation (and maybe Symbiotic as well, though we've not yet tested there).
 In the future, this scope will broaden to Symbiotic, L1s, L2s, etc.
-- Machine
+- Machine:
   - This is the server (baremetal or virtual) running the Ivynet client
-- Client
+- Client:
-  - The software itself, separated from the machine in order to accomodate future container management softwares like Kubernetes.
+  - The software itself, separated from the machine in order to accommodate future container management software like Kubernetes.

 ## Usage